lee-joanne/battleship/README.md

     1. Ensure that the template used for the project is made with the Code Institute Python template linked above.
     2. Second, in all Python scripts, ensure that input methods have a new line character at the end of the text inside.
     3. If any packages or installments were made, type in the following command in the terminal: **'pip3 freeze > requirements.txt'** so these installments / dependencies can work on Heroku.
-After typing this in, the requirements.txt file in the Code Institute Python template will automataically be updated.
+After typing this in, the requirements.txt file in the Code Institute Python template will automatically be updated.
     4. Commit and push these changes onto GitHub.
     5. [Create an account for Heroku](https://id.heroku.com/login)
     6. On the Heroku dashboard, go to **Create new app**.